-2.2 Eliminating Discharges for Equipment Calibration.
+3.2 Eliminating Discharges for Equipment Calibration.

-FAA also requires that commercial service airports annually calibrate equipment used to dispense AFFF to ensure proper flow in the event of a life-safety emergency.
-Such calibration requires a discharge of AFFF from the airport's firefighting equipment.
-In the past, it has been common practice at airports to calibrate the equipment by discharging AFFF on the airfield.
-To eliminate this need to discharge on the airfield, the Airport has purchased and now uses a "no foam" system.
-This system eliminates discharging AFFF for equipment calibration.
-All semi-annual testing of equipment as directed by the FAA shall be performed on the airfield using the "no foam" system.
+The FAA also requires that commercial service airports annually calibrate equipment used to dispense AFFF to ensure proper flow in the event of a life-safety emergency.
+Prior to January 2019, such calibration required a discharge of AFFF from the airport's firefighting equipment.
+When FAA Cert-Alert 19-01 was published in January 2019 permitting the use of certified closed-loop, or "no foam" testing systems to calibrate firefighting equipment without discharging AFFF, the Airport purchased and continues to use a "no foam" system for all semi-annual testing of equipment.

-2.3 Transitioning from a C8 to a C6 Foam.
+3.3 Transitioning from a C8 to a C6 Foam.

 In 2000, 3M voluntarily initiated a phase-out of all C8 PFOS and PFOA production, and associated AFFF products.
 This phaseout was completed in 2002.
-The Environmental Protection Agency's 2010/2015 PFOA Stewardship Program focused on reducing C8 PFOA content in products and PFOA emissions, because data show that shorter chain C6 compounds have a lower potential for toxicity and bioaccumulation.
+The EPA's 2010/2015 PFOA Stewardship Program focused on reducing C8 PFOA content in products and PFOA emissions, because data show that shorter chain C6 compounds have a lower potential for toxicity and bioaccumulation.
 The Airport took the step of transitioning from C8 to C6 foam in 2009.
-Only AFFF containing shorter chain perfluorinated chemicals has since been used on the airfield.
+Only AFFF containing shorter chain perfluorinated chemicals since that time was used on the airfield, if necessary.

-2.4 Limiting Future Use of AFFF Containing PFAS.
+3.4 Limiting Future Use of AFFF Containing PFAS.

-AFFF shall only be dispensed on the airfield to protect against or suppress Class B fuel fires.
-Such fires on airports are usually associated with aircraft accidents, and thus are almost always classified as emergency, life-safety events.
-AFFF containing PFAS shall not be utilized on the airfield for any other purpose, including brush fires, structural fires, or any incident that doesn't involve a Class B fuel.
+AFFF was only dispensed on the airfield to protect against or suppress Class B fuel fires associated with emergency, life-safety events such as aircraft accidents.
+AFFF containing PFAS was not utilized on the airfield for any other purpose, including brush fires, structural fires, or any incident that did not involve a Class B fuel.

-2.5 Post-Emergency Response Plan.
+3.5 Post-Emergency Response Plan.

-To the maximum extent possible there will be timely containment, collection, and proper disposal of AFFF containing PFAS in the event an aircraft fire emergency requires the use of AFFF.
-The same procedures shall be utilized if there is any accidental discharge of AFFF on the airfield.
-If AFFF is dispensed by Airport staff on or off the airfield, all practical efforts will be made to contain the product and prevent any AFFF from entering the Underground Detention System or other drainage systems.
-The Environmental Manager will be notified of any AFFF discharge, and he/she will promptly (a) identify and document the maximum area affected by the discharge, and (b) oversee reasonable restoration procedures, based on current requirements and/or best practices, as needed.
+Timely containment, collection, and proper disposal of firefighting foam is planned in the event an aircraft fire emergency requires the use of foam.
+This includes discharge of F3.
+The same procedures shall be utilized if there is any accidental discharge of firefighting foam on the airfield.
+If foam is dispensed by Airport staff on or off the airfield, all practical efforts will be made to contain the product and prevent any from entering the Underground Detention System or other drainage systems.
+The Environmental Manager will be notified of any foam discharge, and he/she will promptly (a) identify and document the maximum area affected by the discharge, and (b) oversee reasonable restoration procedures, based on current requirements and/or best practices, as needed.
 Environmental cleanup may be contracted to a professional environmental remediation service, and the third-party costs of such activity may be charged back to the responsible party.

-2.6 Protection of Personnel.
+3.6 Protection of Personnel.

-All Airport personnel working with AFFF shall wear proper personal protective equipment (PPE).
-PPE shall, at a minimum, include Nitrile gloves and eye protection.
-Respirators or SCBAs are required when refilling AFFF into the firefighting apparatus or dealing with large spills.
-If personnel come into contact with AFFF they shall rinse their eyes and/or skin immediately upon contact.
-If AFFF is ingested, personnel shall seek medical attention.
+Previous to the introduction of F3, all Airport personnel working with AFFF would wear proper personal protective equipment (PPE).
+PPE, at a minimum, included Nitrile gloves and eye protection.
+Respirators or SCBAs were required when refilling AFFF into the firefighting apparatus or dealing with large spills.
+If personnel came into contact with AFFF they would rinse their eyes and/or skin immediately upon contact.
+If AFFF was ingested, personnel would seek medical attention.